erikwasleske/ADGD-PartIII/data/README.txt

 			- connect outputs of Archive Search to galaxies in ADGD
 			- created /ADGD_obj_HST_Archive_obs_totals.fits
 			- 16 entries from Archive did not get added to this table!!!!

+May 7th, 2025:
+	- /Hubble Data Archive Search
+		-> edited /data_per_object.py to settle issues
+		-> /ADGD_obj_HST_Archive_obs_totals.fits should now be accurate W filter data availability table -> with caveat of 16 entries match NO galaxy

+	- made /object_data
+		-> directory will hold folders named after object ID that contain the image files

+May 8th, 2025:
+	- working on NSA104527_v0
+		- data is in /object_data/NAS104527_v0

+Aug.
+18th, 2025:
+	- updating this documentation